WeeeHung/pug-landing-page/README.md

 The data are taken online and VELCRO is not a real operating site.

-The site is only for practise purpose for the Odin Project.
+The site is only for practice purpose for the Odin Project.

 The website is on https://weeehung.github.io/Landing-page/